davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 Each Raspberry Pi has 1GB RAM, 1 micro SD for storage, and 4 processing cores.

-I figured I’d leave1 core to the system and reserve the other 3 for Yarn.
+I figured I’d leave 1 core to the system and reserve the other 3 for Yarn.
 I decided I wanted 3 containers, one per core, hoping 3 containers wouldn’t strain the drive too much.
-With HDFS running but not Yarn, I had a little over 771MB of memory free.
-So I decided to leave 256 for the system and allocate 768 to Yarn.
+With HDFS running but not Yarn, I had a little over 771MB of memory free, so I left 256 for the system and allocated 768 to Yarn.

-Since I had the potential for 3 containers baed on how I allocated the cores, I set the Yarn minimum memory allocation to 256.
-This way, if the maximum number of containers were deployed, they would utilize all 768MB given to Yarn.
+Since I had the potential for 3 containers based on how I allocated the cores, and 768MB ram to work with, I set the Yarn minimum memory allocation to 256.
+This way, if the maximum number of containers were deployed, they would combine to utilize all 768MB given to Yarn.

 I gave map tasks the Yarn minimum I set of 256MB, while giving 512MB to reduce, since, as explained above, it’s common practice to give twice as much memory to reducers as mappers.